 Fay Balk, human resources director- organization effectiveness and development at Hallmark Cards, the world’s largest manufacturer and retailer of greeting cards and related social expression products.
 During her 20+ year tenure with the company, Ms. Balk had held positions of increasing re...Full Bio

-Julie Salmon is the Program Director for The Conference Board Organization Design and Diagnostics Conference.
-Julie is currently the Principal at JRS Consulting LLC in Kansas City, Missouri where she focuses on delivering organization design and change management solutions in the not-for-profi t ...Full Bio
+Julie Salmon is the Council Program Director for the HR M&A Council.
+Julie is also Program Director for The Conference Board Organization Design and Diagnostics Conference and related seminars.
+Julie is currently the Principal at JRS Consulting LLC in Kansas City, Missouri where sh...Full Bio